rclasen/MyNode/README.md

 For adding new item types, it's likely a good idea to start by looking at the TSL2591 item class.

+**WARNING**: The API is still in development and changes frequently.

 ## Installation

 Just pull/download/copy this to your Arduino libraries folder.